“I’ve waited nine months to eat this sushi!”

 It doesn’t have to be complicated or time-consuming.
 You have to make a few small adjustments to up your nutrition game during pregnancy.

 2. Coffee should not be consumed during pregnancy.

 Myth…for the most part.
-The answer to this question is somewhat grey, but lucky for you guys I completed my capstone research paper on this exact topic and aced it!
+The answer to this question is somewhat grey.
+But lucky for you guys I completed my capstone research paper on this exact topic and aced it!
 As far as pregnancy research goes this topic has been studied more than usual due to the vast consumption of caffeine all over the world.
-Here’s what we know…
+Here’s what study showed…

 - caffeine is a known stimulant that does cross the placenta and enters into the infant’s system

 - in most studies, coffee over other caffeinated beverages had the most significant effect on infant outcomes although studies mainly from the US stated soda surpassed coffee as the most widely consumed beverage containing caffeine, adverse effects found in these studies could be correlated to artificial ingredients and sugar content